hashicorp/terraform-provider-google/website/docs/r/workstations_workstation.html.markdown

   (Optional)
   'Client-specified environment variables passed to the workstation container's entrypoint.'

+* `source_workstation` -
+  (Optional)
+  Full resource name of the source workstation from which the workstation's persistent directories will be cloned from during creation.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.